How I Killed Pluto and Why It Had It Coming: Summary

-In the mid to late 1990's, the team utilizes analog plates (in the same way as Clyde Tombaugh discovered Pluto in 1930), a painstaking process, which did not yield good results.
+In the mid to late 1990s, the team utilizes analog plates (in the same way as Clyde Tombaugh discovered Pluto in 1930), a painstaking process, which did not yield good results.

 The team progresses to computer software and digital scanning technology, writing code to automatically identify patches of sky with moving stars.
 Initial iterations of the software identified many false positives due to smudges and light artifacts.

-Into the early 2000's, the team is successful in finding a series of Kuiper belt objects.
+Into the early 2000s, the team is successful in finding a series of Kuiper belt objects.

 The first, dubbed "Object X" (Quaoar) is discovered in 2002.
 A year later, Brown's team finds more objects, which the team dubs "Santa" (Haumea) and "Easter Bunny" (Makemake) as they were discovered close to the holidays.